docsifyjs/awesome-docsify/README.md

 - [asdf](https://asdf-vm.com/) - A version manager for multiple languages and clis.
 - [Corhyam's Wiki](http://corhyam.xyz/) - A personal wiki that deploys to the cloud rapidly, based on Serverless Framework.
 - [Apollo](https://ctripcorp.github.io/apollo) - A reliable configuration management system.
+- [Sureness](https://usthe.com/sureness) - A simple and efficient open-source security framework that focus on protection of REST API.

 ## Community Resources